enviodev/docs/docs/HyperIndex/Advanced/performance/database-performance-optimization.md

 #### Single Column Indices

-- **When to use**: Use single column indices when you frequently query a table based on a single field.
+- **When to use**: Use single-column indices when you frequently query a table based on a single field.
-- **Why to use**: Single column indices improve the performance of queries filtering or sorting on a single column.
+- **Why to use**: Single-column indices improve the performance of queries filtering or sorting on a single column.

 #### Composite Indices